gmirsky/zth-k8s-postgresql/README.md

 ]
 ```

-Now we have to generate the Azure Shared Access Signature (SAS) for the container so that our cluster can store its automated and on demand backup to the Azure Storage Account Blob Container we just created.
+Now we have to get theAzure key for the Storage Account so that our cluster can store its automated and on demand backup to the Azure Storage Account Blob Container we just created.

 ```bash
 # Get the storage account key list for our storage account